gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

    └──resources.qrc
 ```

-A more thorough explanation of the generated files and methods is [here](https://github.com/gis-ops/tutorials/blob/master/qgis/QGIS_PluginBasics.md#detailed-module-and-method-description).
+A more thorough explanation of the generated files and methods is available [here](https://github.com/gis-ops/tutorials/blob/master/qgis/QGIS_PluginBasics.md#detailed-module-and-method-description).

 ### Compile `resources.qrc`